 8 in March, 2019

-Whether you run long distances or start running, you must perform a specific training to run a mile, a short and fast race of 1.600 meters.
+Whether you already run long distances or start running, you need to do specific training to run a Mile, a short, fast race of 1.600 meters.

-How can I prepare for a Mill if I run long distances?
-And what if I just started running?
+How can I prepare for a Mile if I run long distances?
+What if I just started running?

-In both cases it is important to know how our body works when we run and what type of musculature intervenes.
+In both cases it is important to know how our body works when we run and what type of musculature is involved.

-When we begin to run, we mainly use the muscles of the lower train: quadriceps, hamstrings, buttocks, tibial anterior and perineus.
-In addition, when running (and especially in short-distance races), the abdominal band takes great importance, which balances the entire trunk, and the upper limbs transfer the force to the lower limbs.
+When we start running, we mainly use the muscles of the lower train: quadriceps, hamstrings, glutes, anterior tibia and perineum.
+In addition, when running (and especially in short distance races), the abdominal girdle, which balances the entire trunk, takes on great importance, and the upper extremities transfer strength to the lower extremities.

-That said, we put the needle on: a mile is 1600 meters, and this means bringing our body to high intensities in no time.
+That said, let’s thread the needle: a mile is 1600 meters, and that means bringing our body to high intensities in no time.

-Whether you do background training or if you start running, it's important to do one change of approach in your training.
-We also have to get used to the body with an effort in which lactic acid will intervene, which arises when we perform high intensity exercises and in a short time.
+Whether you’re doing background workouts or starting out in running, it’s important to do one change of approach in your training.
+We must also accustom the body to an effort where lactic acid will intervene, which arises when we do high-intensity exercises and in a short time.

-The difference between a person who runs long distances and a person who starts to run is that we will have to start making a previous work of muscle toning where we will focus on the muscular groups mentioned above.
-Not to mention the sessions of cardiovascular work What will we do in the treadmill and in the elliptical, always tutored by our coaches / res staff and room technicians.
-From here, we will increase the intensity of the training sessions and we will lower the distances.
+The difference between a person who runs long distances and a person who starts running is that we will have to start doing a previous muscle toning work where we will focus on the muscular groups mentioned above.
+Not to mention the sessions of cardiovascular work what we will do on the treadmill and on the elliptical, always tutored by our coaches / res staff and room technicians.
+From here, we will increase the intensity of the workouts and lower the distances.

-After doing a good one warming up With approximately 15-20 minutes we will begin with different types of interval training.
+After doing a good one warming up with approximately 15-20 minutes we will start with the different types of interval workouts.

-We will rest between series and series about 8 minutes to make a recovery and eliminate lactic acid to return to the next series.
+We will rest between series and series for about 8 minutes to make a recovery and remove the lactic acid to do the next series again.

 Rookie / Novice:

-This basic training can be done after a training without much muscle load.
-For example: the funders, after having done 4-5 kilometers without much effort and for runners after a directed class,.
-Thus we will have the heated muscles and ready to perform the specific training of the Mile.
+This basic workout can be done after a workout without much muscle load.
+For example: cross-country skiers, after having done between 4-5 kilometers without much effort and for novice runners after a guided class.
+So we will have the muscles warmed up and ready to perform the specific training of the Mile.

-And to finish, stretch.
-It takes a lot of importance to go back disconnect the muscles, relax it to avoid possible injuries and to keep it ready for the next workout.
+And finally, stretch.
+It takes a lot of importance to get back to disconnect the muscles, relax it to avoid possible injuries and to keep it ready for the next workout.

-If you want to try it, a perfect occasion is La Milla Sagrada Familia.
-You will find all the information and you can register at www.lamilla.cat
+If you want to try it, this is a perfect opportunity La Milla Sagrada Familia.
+You will find all the information and you can sign up at www.lamilla.cat